EUDR Compliance

 Change detection image to provide auditable information

-The EUDR Check product can be easily integrated into existing traceability or other IT systems because of its standards based REST API (OpenAPI).
-It provides the result of the EDUR Check as a JSON response.
-The process is fully automated: after the polygon is registered and the processing is done you can retrieve the result with a single request to our API.
+The process is fully automated: after the polygon is registered and the processing is done you can retrieve the EUDR Check test protocol with a single request to our API.
+For more details see our FAQ page.

 Next Steps

 The EUDR Check will be constantly improved.
-Even if deforestation-free is the most important criterion, EUDR compliance also requires other due diligence checks.
 The next updates will comprise:

 Want to learn more?
 Contact us: EUDR@geocledian.com